BogomilDochev/BookI/README.md

 <a name="project"></a>
 ## In the project
-In order to be able to add or edit books in the web application, you need to create account with the name Bogomil.
-If you create a project with another name, you will have only the rights to add books to favorites, add books to cart and leave a comment under a book.
+In order to be admin and have the rights to add or edit books in the web application, you need to create account with the name Bogomil.
+If you register with another name, you will only have the rights to add books to favorites, add books to cart and leave a comment under a book.